Bikeman868/NPL/docs/LANGUAGE.md

 * `route` to alter the path that the message will take through the network.
 * `clone` to make a copy of the message with a different route.

 Routing is a big subject that is covered in detail elsewhere.
-In this example we are using `route.prepend` to add a new destination to the beginning of the route, changing where the message will go next.
+In this example we are using `prepend` to add a new destination to the beginning of the route, changing where the message will go next.

 This `pipe` segments requests into 3 categories.